Skip to content

 )

-When the parent model calls spawn_subagent(agent="researcher", goal="..."), the runtime:
+When the parent model calls it, the runtime:

-Inspect the child's stream
+3. Inspect a child's stream

 python